eherra/catebook/README.md

 If the page crashes, change url ending to "/frontpage" and press enter.
 If still not working, restart the program.
 Also creating new account from "/register" page should solve the case.

-If you forget your password - create new user. :)
+If you forgot your password - create new user. :)